Kafka Command-Line Interface (CLI) Tools

 trogdor.sh

 Trogdor is a test framework for Kafka.
 Trogdor can run benchmarks and other workloads.
 Trogdor can also inject faults in order to stress test the system.
-For more information, see Trogdor and TROGDOR
+For more information, see Trogdor and TROGDOR.

 kafka-run-class.sh

-This tool is a thin wrapper around the Kafka Java class.
+This kafka-run-class tool is a thin wrapper around the Kafka Java class.
 It is called by other tools, and should not be run or modified directly.